ChrisNeedham200/loadimpact-docs/jekyll/_v3/test-results/how-do-i-interpret-results.md

 ---
 layout: classic-docs
 title: How to Interpret Results
-description: Introduction on understanding and interpreting your Load Impact load and performance test results
+description: Introduction on understanding and interpreting your LoadImpact load and performance test results
 categories: [test-results]
 order: 1
 redirect_from: